SSpencer-Mcfad99/ReviewSite/readme.md

 # CTEC3905 Assignment
+ NOTE: THESE NOTES ARE BASED ON THE OLD VERSION OF THE SITE RATHER THAN THE UPDATED VERSION.

   Below here is a basic summary for all css, html and js files for the website with some discussion on issues faced.
 After all these are references.

   This website is a games review website where a user can store reviews locally and delete/view them.